Written by Ioannis Nikitidis, Medical Doctor, Dietitian and Nutritionist

 Another device that showed congruent improvements in ﬁve studies was the minimally invasive pulsed 1440 nm Nd: YAG laser.
 It has a side-ﬁring ﬁber and temperature-sensing cannula that is placed sub-dermally.
 The use of this device seems to signiﬁcantly improve the clinical appearance of cellulite, decrease the number of dimples, dimple depth and smoothen the contour of the skin.
 However, consistent reproducibility of these results is still pending.
 (2)

 To sum up, cellulite concerns most of the women after adulthood.
 Media and fashion models create an ideal standard of body image that is not close to the average woman, increasing the demand for better appearance and without cellulite.
 Despite the market promises, very limited therapeutic options are available that can alter the causal factors responsible for cellulite and their result is not permanent.
 Some evidence indicates that acoustic wave therapy (AWT) and the 1440 nm minimally invasive laser treatment could have a potential beneﬁt on cellulite, but further research is needed to confirm current suggestions.
+It is suggested to follow natural approaches to treat cellulite, incorporating exercise and healthy eating.

 Can cellulite be treated, cured?
 A scientific approach